Farewell to the Prince of Darkness

 Ozzy’s solo career wasn't without its challenges however: He battled with substance abuse for decades, earning a reputation for outrageous and often self-destructive behaviour.
 Despite many attempts at rehabilitation and a string of relapses, he managed to keep producing music and touring extensively.

 In later years, Ozzy faced serious health issues, including a Parkinson’s disease diagnosis in 2020 and multiple surgeries following a fall that aggravated a previous spinal injury.
 These struggles forced him to scale back on touring, but Ozzy remained musically active and resilient.
-2020 saw the release of
+2020 saw the release of Ordinary Man which was followed by Patient Number 9 in 2022 to critical acclaim.

 The Osbournes and Its Pop Culture Impact